lsst-sqre/sqr-000/index.rst

 When that is done, the author is left with a working Sphinx-based documentation project that can be immediately built with a ``make html`` command.
 This level of configuration automation is crucial to the adoption of tech notes, and :ref:`we intend to only increase this level of automation <roadmap>`.

-Document Build Configuration and Metadata
+Document build configuration and metadata
 -----------------------------------------

 The Sphinx project prepared by `lsst-technote-bootstrap`_ appears conventional with the exception of how the Sphinx build is configured.